Month 2, Day 6, Saturday 5:15 p.m.

 “Sebastien,” Oliver said, placing his hands flat on the desk and leaning forward, as if to impress the importance of his words on her.
 “Funds that go to you are funds that can’t go into building up our territory, or into the pockets of the poor who really need them.
 It would be irresponsible of me to pay you that much, even if I wanted to.
-And you don’t actually need those kind of funds.
-How about I waive your debt to the Verdant Stag, and give you a stake in the earnings this fabric and clothing business provides?
+And you don’t actually need that kind of coin.
+How about I waive your debt to the Verdant Stag and give you a stake in the earnings this fabric and clothing business provides?
 That’s about eight hundred gold immediately, and…a one percent cut of all profits, after expenses?”

-“It’s not my responsibility to get paid less so that others can be paid more, nor is it my responsibility to keep the Verdant Stags afloat.
+“It’s not my responsibility to get paid less so that others can be paid more, nor is it my responsibility to keep the Verdant Stag afloat.
 Do you think that just because I’m familiar with being poor that I can be convinced to work for less?
-After all, you ‘gifted’ Lord Gervin with an Erythrean horse while you were in negotiations, and all he would have had to do is sign some documents.
+After all, you ‘gifted’ Lord Gervin an Erythrean horse while you were in negotiations, and all he would have had to do is sign some documents.
 I’ll be putting in actual work here, and perhaps putting myself in danger to go against two Crown Family members.
 And as for a stake in the business…” Sebastien’s smile didn’t reach her eyes.
 “Didn’t you just tell me you could be running that business at a loss for years?
 One percent of the profit doesn’t seem so enticing.
 How about three thousand gold upon completion, and a ten percent stake in the total revenue, before expenses?”

-Oliver’s expression darkened, not with anger, but an internal settling of some sort that Sebastien couldn’t quite read.
+Oliver’s expression darkened, not with anger, but an internal settling of some sort that Sebastien couldn’t read.
 “Twelve hundred gold upon completion, and a three percent stake of the profit, or a minimum yearly payment of four hundred gold paid in quarterly allocations, whichever is more.”

 Sebastien’s heart was pounding, and she hoped the flush in her cheeks wasn’t noticeable.
 “Fifteen hundred gold, and a five percent stake in the profit.
 The minimum payment is fine.”

-“A four percent stake, and if you require aid to complete your mission, you’ll hire someone from the Verdant Stag to assist you, and pay at the standard rate.”
+“A four percent stake, and if you require aid to complete your mission, you’ll hire someone from the Verdant Stag to assist you…and pay at the standard rate.”

 He gave her a small smile.
 “Not to me.
 To the Verdant Stag.”